MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/web/tutorials/babylonjs-webxr-helloworld/introduction-01.md

 To create this project from scratch, start with a Visual Studio Code (VSCode) project.

 > [!NOTE]
-> It is not mandatory to use VSCode, it is for convenience only.
+> Using VSCode isn't mandatory, but we'll be using it for convenience throughout the tutorial.
 More experienced javascript developers can use any other editor of their choice, even the simplest Notepad.

 1. Either download the [BabylonJS](https://doc.babylonjs.com/divingDeeper/developWithBjs/frameworkVers) single file or use an online version.
-Alternatively you can clone an entire BabylonJS project from [GitHub](https://github.com/BabylonJS/Babylon.js)
+You can also clone an entire BabylonJS project from [GitHub](https://github.com/BabylonJS/Babylon.js)
 1. Create an empty file and save it as html page, for example index.html
-1. Create a basic html markup and reference the Babylon.js javascript file, as following:
+3. Create a basic html markup and reference the Babylon.js javascript file:

     ```html
     <html>